Quick reference for terms you’ll see in the docs and dashboard.Documentation Index

 Bitrate

 How much data the stream uses, measured in kilobits or megabits per second.
-Higher bitrate = better visual quality and more bandwidth required.
+Higher bitrate = better visual quality, more bandwidth required.

 Adaptive bitrate